PESWIN10 - 432 Hz Converter

 Select a file and target frequency to begin.

-Use the following workflow when you want to create a 432 Hz version of an existing track:
+Use the following workflow when you want to create a 432 Hz version of an existing track.
+It is written for users who want a clean pitch-reference conversion without accidentally changing the tempo, shortening the file, or overwriting the original source:

 1. Select the audio file you want to process.